After university authorities discovered that a student was a member of The Church of Almighty God, he was forced to leave his studies and flee.

 Faring arrest and persecutions, Zhang Meng and Li Chao left the university campus before dawn the next day.

 There is a growing number of reports about students in China expelled or forced to drop out of schools if they want to maintain their religious beliefs.
-Sometimes such cases are publicized, severely harming the students’ prospects and violating their religious liberties.
+Sometimes such cases are publicized by the authorities as slanderous news, severely harming the students’ prospects and violating their religious liberties.

 Reported by Jiang Tao